 The planning process that led to the Welcome Home 2025 Plan began in September 2018.

-As a next step, the University will negotiate comprehensive agreements with Gilbane Development Company.
+As a next step, the University negotiated comprehensive agreements with Gilbane Development Company.

-The University has begun engaging the campus community related to specific improvements to student housing facilities, including new construction, renovation, and demolition.
+The University engaged the campus community related to specific improvements to student housing facilities, including new construction, renovation, and demolition.
+Learn more about engagement.

-We expect that construction will begin in the summer of 2022 and that all construction will be completed by fall 2025.
+Construction began in the summer of 2022 and that all construction will be completed by fall 2024.

 EMU will continue to hire, train, employ, and supervise all staff whose mission is focused on residence life operations, including resident advisors (RAs), Complex Directors, Graduate Student Hall Directors, and front desk staff.